Glass Fiber Reinforced Concrete

 Glass fiber reinforced concrete is an engineered material composed of the same ingredients required in the production of the concrete with the addition of the reinforcement of glass fiber in the concrete.
 GFRC comprises tiny discrete fibers that are consistently spread and haphazardly oriented.
 Initially, the use of glass fiber in the concrete was threatened because of the alkaline nature of both made it difficult to exist again the corrosion.
 The problem was solved by the use of anti-alkaline glass fiber.

 Glass fiber reinforced concrete (GFRC) is a material that is building a substantial influence on the economics, technology, and aesthetics of the building industry worldwide for over 40 years.
 GFRC is one of the most multipurpose structure tools obtainable to architects and engineers Compared to old concrete, it has composite properties because of its unusual structure.
-Diverse constraints in the GFRC such as water-cement ratio, porosity, composite density, inter filler content, fiber content, orientation and length influence properties and behavior of GFRC as well as the accuracy of production method.
+Diverse constraints in the GFRC such as water-cement ratio, porosity, composite density, inter filler content, fiber content, orientation, and length influence properties and behavior of GFRC as well as the accuracy of the production method.

 Properties of Glass Fiber Reinforced Concrete